 The biologist, Allan Savory, and other pioneers have found a way to mimic the effect of natural grazing animals (with their predators) – but without the predators, using domesticated animals.
 All a rancher has to do is bunch the animals together, either by herding them carefully or with the use of paddocks, and then move them frequently, and make sure they don't come back to the same plot of ground until the grass has recovered.

 You can see some good before and after pictures in Allan Savory's TED talk called How to green the world's deserts and reverse climate change.
 His talk is about how to manage grazing animals effectively.
-His method is called Holistic Management.
+His method is called Holistic Planned Grazing.

 One of the more interesting and important effects of desertification of the largest ecosystem on earth is that when land turns to desert, it releases an enormous amount of CO2 into the atmosphere.
 And when this process reverses, it pulls that CO2 out of the atmosphere and puts it into the ground.
 That's because the life in the soil is made of carbon.